Coastal HSA logo

 Install App

-Medical Expenses Tax Credit (METC) vs. HSA
+Medical Expenses Tax Credit (METC) vs. HSAs

 For small business owners and incorporated professionals in Canada seeking effective ways to provide health benefit plans for themselves, the choice between the Medical Expenses Tax Credit (METC) and a Health Spending Account (HSA) can be critical.
 Both options aim to reduce the cost of personal medical expenses, and they share an identical list of eligible medical expenses.